AI Integration Checklist: 15 Steps to Get Your Business AI-Ready

 Your first AI project should not be mission-critical to your business.
 It should not require perfect data or perfect integration with every system.
 Instead, it should be a carefully scoped problem where success is achievable within 8-12 weeks.

 The goal of a pilot isn't to solve everything—it's to prove that AI can work in your organization.
 It's to help your team develop confidence.
 It's to generate real results that create momentum for bigger initiatives.
 See AI implementation mistakes for a detailed breakdown of what typically goes wrong in early projects and how to avoid it.
+At Rotate, we help organizations navigate this pilot phase to maximize chances of success.

 A good pilot project has these characteristics: clear success metrics, accessible data, stakeholder enthusiasm, realistic scope, and high visibility across the organization.